China Merchants Group: Modern history (1978 to today)

 The company slipped into relative obscurity during the Mao era.
 This only changed with China's opening of its economy in 1978, when the free-trade zones created in China led to the company's revival.
 On 31 January 1979, Yuan Geng became the first CEO of the PRC-owned company.
 Yuan had founded the Shekou Industrial Zone in Shenzhen and was made CMG CEO following Beijing's approval of the zone proposal, making it a corner stone of the first special economic zone in Shenzhen as part of Deng Xiaoping's reformist policies.
+CMG subsequently developed a reputation for its successful Port-Park-City model, which is also referred to as the Shekou Model.

 Throughout its development of the Shekou Zone during the 1980s and 1990s, CMG got involved in business sectors beyond shipping, including investing in and operation of amenities, social and industrial infrastructures, numerous industrial ventures from containers to food manufacturing, real estate and finance.
 In 1987, it founded the first joint-stock bank in the PRC, China Merchants Bank, making it a "highways-to-banking conglomerate".

 Although CMG was involved in numerous horizontal businesses, in 2001 this was rationalized to three "core business sectors", namely transport infrastructures, financial, as well as property development and industrial park operations.

 Since the Chinese government's adoption of the Belt and Road Initiative in 2013, CMG has been playing a major role in furthering the policy through its flagship port business.
 CMG has been seeking to expand international operations accordingly.
 Besides operating in Hong Kong and Mainland China, CMG now has operations in strategic locations across South Asia, Europe, for example in Greece, Lithuania and Belarus, and Africa, including most notably Nigeria and Djibouti.

 CMG became active in Nigeria in 2010 with the acquisition of a 47.5% stake in the Tin Can Island Container Terminal in Lagos.
 CMG became involved in Djibouti in 2013, when it acquired a 23.5% stake in the Doraleh container terminal.
 In January 2021, Djibouti and CMG signed a deal for the Chinese conglomerate to expand the Port of Djibouti at a cost of $350 million.
 The development plan will follow the Shekou Zone model.